nagyistge/fhirbase-demo-app/src/views/tutor.md

 ## Transaction

-For sure you've already thought about creating multiple patients with one query.
-Or even about multiple different CRUD operations at the same time, like `fhir.create`, `fhir.update`, `fhir.delete` and so on.
+For sure, you've already thought about creating multiple patients with one query, or even about multiple different CRUD operations at the same time, like `fhir.create`, `fhir.update`, `fhir.delete` and so on.
 Good news - FHIRbase has solution for this, and it's called `fhir.transaction`.

 Let's try it and create 10 patients with one transaction.
-But transaction JSON would become very long and hard to read without indent formatting.
-PostgreSQL will not let to pass multiline string easy way.
+However, transaction JSON would become very long and hard to read without indent formatting.
+PostgreSQL will not allow to pass multiline string easy way.
 So we'll use PostgreSQL [Dollar-Quoted String Constants](http://www.postgresql.org/docs/8.2/static/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) and wrap long multiline JSON inside of paired `$$` tags.
 Short representation of this idea: `fhir.transaction($$ HUGE_JSON $$)`.